About The Author

 Associate Prof Asif R Khan – will be taking over as Head of Department – Al Salama Institute of Architecture, PERINTHALMANNA, Malappuram, Kerala.

 Architecture mirrors the aspirations and achievements of a society.
 Every Society is continuously changing.
 Culture and traditions impart continuity to changing society (1).

 |Fig. 1 Vadakkunnathan Temple @ Thekkinkadu Maiden (Thrissur)|

-In broad framework the civic architectural identity of a locale/part of city could often be referred to as the biography of its people – a collective identity, which has evolved with time through profound behavioral and materialistic convergence.
-Resulting in identifiable whole depicted through built environment and its occupants.
+In a broad framework, the civic architectural identity of a locale/part of a city could often be referred to as the biography of its people – a collective identity, which has evolved with time through profound behavioural and materialistic convergence.
+Resulting in an identifiable whole depicted through the built environment and its occupants.
 This experiential legibility cycle of reality/perception could be easily deciphered in Thrissur one of the most populous urban agglomerations of Kerala State, India.

-The things that we human beings build or evolve are the result of our endeavors in two directions; on the one end we proclaim accomplishment of a purpose – a built environment to accommodate certain activities and on the other to nurture an expression that could communicate desired response based on the context (3).
+The things that we human beings build or evolve are the result of our endeavours in two directions; on the one end, we proclaim the accomplishment of a purpose – a built environment to accommodate certain activities and on the other to nurture an expression that could communicate desired response based on the context (3).